-The broad area of our research interest is in cytoskeleton and intracellular motility.
-The cytoskeletal component that we are most interested in is the microtubule, and the cytoskeletal process that we are most excited about is mitotic chromosomal segregation.
+The research in the Varma lab is focused on understanding how accurate chromosome segregation is achieved during mitosis and how defects in this process leads to cancer initiation and propagation.
 A dividing cell assembles kinetochores and a mitotic spindle at the onset of mitosis.
 The kinetochores serve as sites where spindle microtubules come in physical contact with chromosomes, and are hence extremely important for accurate chromosome segregation.
 Improper kinetochore microtubule (kMT) attachments lead to erroneous chromosome segregation, chromosome loss, and inevitably aneuploidy, which is the leading cause of cancer in tissue cells, birth defects, and miscarriages during human embryonic development.

 Over a decade of research had identified the kinetochore-bound Ndc80 complex as the key requirement for direct physical contact with spindle microtubules.
 However, what is still not understood well is how kinetochores and the Ndc80 complex remain stably attached to highly dynamic microtubule plus-ends during mitotic metaphase and subsequent chromosome segregation in anaphase.
 Work in yeast model system has provided us with important insights into the possible mechanism governing this process, but we still do not have a clear mechanistic picture in vertebrate systems.
 Work in our lab will thus focus on understanding the molecular mechanisms involved in controlling and regulating kMT attachments in vertebrate cells.